Well hello there! How’s it going? Is everybody feeling bright and shiny on this fabulous Monday?

 After about a 25 minute walk, we made it the restaurant we were looking for, The Butler and The Chef.

-I am kind of obsessed with French food and had found this place online prior to us going to to San Francisco.
-Although it appears quaint, it was very small inside and was somewhat cramped for room.
+I am kind of obsessed with French food and found this place online prior to us going to to San Francisco.
+Although it appears quaint, it was actually super small and somewhat cramped for room.

 I ordered a Buckwheat crêpe with egg, mushrooms, and cheese.

 And Brandon got a vegetarian baguette sandwich with peppers, tomato, basil and mozzarella along with a side of cauliflower soup.